French Onion Chicken Casserole

 - Time-saving tips.
 Speed up the recipe by browning the chicken, caramelizing the onions, and shredding the cheese 1 to 2 days ahead of time.
 You can also shred a store-bought rotisserie chicken to save even more time.

 Add mushrooms.
-Sauté sliced mushrooms with the onions for extra flavor and texture.
+I sometimes sauté sliced mushrooms with the onions for extra flavor and texture.
+The longer cooking time will reduce the moisture that mushrooms typically lose.

 Add bacon.
 Toss crispy bacon crumbles with the chicken and onions for an irresistible salty flavor and crunch.

-To freeze: After the unbaked casserole is assembled, cover the top with plastic wrap and aluminum foil and freeze for 2 to 3 months.
+If you want to make this casserole ahead of time, you’ll need to assemble it first.
+Then, cover the top with plastic wrap and aluminum foil and freeze for 2 months.
 Let it thaw overnight in the refrigerator and follow the baking instructions the next day.

 French Onion Chicken Casserole